 - Spread a thin layer of powdered sugar on top of a cutting board.
 Peel away the plastic wrap from the marshmallow, and place the marshmallow loaf on the cutting board, with the flattest side facing downward.

 - To cut the loaf into even, 2" (5 cm) marshmallows, use a sharp chef's knife to cut the marshmallow into four 2" strips.
 Rotate the cutting board 90°, then cut the marshmallow into four more 2" strips.
 This will give you 16 evenly-sized marshmallow squares.

 - To prevent the marshmallows from sticking to each other, dust all the sides with powdered sugar and brush off any excess.

 Store in an air-tight container for up two weeks.
 (A zipper-sealed bag works best to limit extra air from drying the marshmallows out.)

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 95Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 9mgCarbohydrates: 24gFiber: 0gSugar: 22gProtein: 1g

 The nutrition facts are estimated and may vary based on specific ingredients used.

-Thanks for trying out my recipe!
+Thanks for trying out my homemade marshmallow recipe!
 Please consider rating this recipe so others find it, too.

 I’d love to see how your recipe turns out: Take a photo and tag me on Instagram @floralapronblog to share with me, or use the hashtag #floralapronbakes.